![]() |

 Curt Herzstark (1902-1988)

+The Curta is a small mechanical calculator produced between 1948 and 1972 by Contina AG Mauren in Liechtenstein.
+It is composed of a cylindrical body and a small crank making it look like a pepper or coffee grinder.
 This very small machine makes it possible to carry out very quickly the four basic arithmetic operations and, after learning, other operations such as square roots.
+View : Curt Herzstark or La calculatrice Curta on Wikipedia. |

 |